everscale-org/docs/src/develop/nodes-clients/ton-wallet-api.md

 ---
 sidebar_position: 3
-[//]: # (draft: true)
 ---

-# TON Wallet API
+# Everscale Wallet API

-Via following [this link](https://github.com/broxus/ton-wallet-api) you can find all necessary information concerning the interaction with and configuration of Ton wallet API.
+Via following [this link](https://github.com/broxus/ever-wallet-api) you can find all necessary information concerning the interaction with and configuration of Everscale wallet API.

 In order to understand how to send transactions and track their statuses please see the guide below.

-## Using the TON Wallet API
+## Using the Everscale Wallet API

-### 1. Brief description of Ton-Wallet-API.
+### 1. Brief description

 This API guide is intended to explain how to send and track transactions with the help of Ever Wallet.
 The wallet tracks addresses from the database and indexes all transactions, storing the information about them in the postgres DB.